albrow/blog-old/source/_posts/2012-12-18-takeaways-from-a-spontaneous-trip-to-nyc.markdown

 completely dominate any vehicles, and people continue walking long after the lights change to "don't walk."
 At one time, we were walking around time square in the middle of the road (my two friends and I). there wasn't a single car in sight.
 Aloud, I wondered why they had closed down the road.
-As I soon learned, they hadn't; the cars just couldn't get through.
+They hadn't; the cars just ***could not*** get through.

 ### Southern Hospitality is a Myth

 Or at the very least, it isn't a rule.
 During our stay, I found that everyone we interacted with would go out of their way to be polite.
+We crashed at a friend's apartment for free.
 We had no problem asking for directions, people held doors for us, strangers were open to casual conversation, waiters and clerks would chat with us, and people said "excuse me," if we bumped into each other on the street.